datanav/docs/configuration.rst

        ``since`` marker.
 Sometimes it is not necessary to perform the tracking as the source won't make use of it anyway.

+   * - ``is_since_comparable``
+     - Can you compare two _updated values using lexical/bytewise
+       comparison and decide their relative order?

+       This property is used to specify if the values of two entities's ``_updated`` properties are always comparable.
+If the property can contain values of different types or structures, then it may not be possible to use lexical/bytewise comparison of the two values to decide order.

    * - ``is_chronological``
      - Does the source hand out entities in chronological order, i.e. in increasing order?